 While the violent excesses of ISIS and other Islamic militants have mostly disappeared from headlines from the Middle East, their loss of territory there means that fighters have dispersed to a larger number of countries not only in the region but, increasingly, into sub-Saharan Africa.
 Sub-Saharan Africa poses one of the world’s most potent security challenges, as weak governance, poverty and radical Islam increasingly collide.
 Of those countries that register “high” levels of persecution (scoring 41+ points), but fall outside the top 50, 18 out of the 23 are in sub-Saharan Africa.

 Almost 30 violent Islamist groups are known to be active in the region: Most perpetrate violence in more than one country.
-The radical ideology of Islamic extremist groups like Boko Haram and al-Shabab has inspired, or infiltrated, numerous splinter groups such as Islamic State West Africa Province (ISWAP), a deadly group that broke away from Nigeria’s Boko Haram that also enslaves Christian women and girls as an integral part of their strategy.
+The radical ideology of Islamic extremist groups like an extremist group that is located primarily in Northern Nigeria and al-Shabab has inspired, or infiltrated, numerous splinter groups such as Islamic State West Africa Province is a sect of Islamic extremist group Boko Haram.
+(ISWAP), a deadly group that broke away from Nigeria’s an extremist group that is located primarily in Northern Nigeria that also enslaves Christian women and girls as an integral part of their strategy.
 In February 2018, ISWAP stormed a girls’ secondary school in Dapchi and kidnapped more than 100 girls.
 A month later, the group released all but one of the girls, Leah Sharibu, because she refused to say Muslim prayers and renounce her belief and trust in Christ.
 To date, Leah remains in captivity with another Christian, Alice Ngaddah, an aid worker.
 The group abducted Alice and two other aid workers (the videos of the other two workers’ brutal murders were released in September and October 2018, respectively).

 Across the Christian-Muslim fault line in middle Nigeria, decades of climate change and creeping desertification, combined with rapid population growth, has meant a fight for land and resources.
 The intensifying conflict between nomadic, predominantly Muslim Hausa-Fulani cattle herders and indigenous, predominantly Christian farmers in the Middle Belt means that Christians continue to experience the highest possible levels of violence to be measured by the World Watch research (a score of 16.7 in the ‘violence’ category).
 In 2018, more than 6,000 Christians were either killed or maimed in this escalating situation.
 Scored according to “violence” persecution alone, Nigeria would tie for top place with Pakistan at No. 5 this year.